The EMUlator LAuncher

 Hey man, I need to pay for EMULA?

-EmuLa is available for AROS i386 and very soon for Windows, it completely free in it basic form but you can enhance your experience (and allow me to continue the development) unlocking all Premium features subscribing one of the following plans plans:
+EmuLa is available for AROS i386, Windows, Linux ARM (both Raspberry Pi and Odroid are supported and tested) and it is completely free in it basic form but you can enhance your experience (and allow me to continue the development) unlocking all Premium features subscribing one of the following plans plans:

 Since orders are processed manually want to give me 24 hours to process requests.
 If you do not receive your key within 24 hours please write to firstname.lastname@example.org